small-tech/site.js/README.md

 ## Design goals

   * ✔ __Command-line use:__ https-server _directory_
-  * TO-DO: Easy integration into Express
+  * To-do: Easy integration into Express
+  * To-do: Seamless switch to using ACME/Let’s Encrypt in production

 ## Installation